Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Theoretical Results

-Our goal is to prove that even when the posterior is as private as desired, sampling using SGLD for $T$ steps can be as non-private as desired.
-This requires analysing the distribution of SGLD after $T$ steps, which is hard in the general case.
-However, we show that we can get the desired behaviour when looking at simple Bayesian linear regression where everything is a Gaussian with closed-form expressions.
-Our result is summarized in theorem \ref{MainTheorem}.
+Our goal is to prove that even when sampling from the posterior is as private as desired, approximate sampling using SGLD can be as nonprivate as desired in the interim region.
+This requires analysing the distribution of SGLD in the interim region, which is hard in the general case.
+To circumvent this difficulty, we investigate the Bayesian linear regression problem, where the distributions are a mixture of Gaussians and thus have closed-form expressions.
+Our result is summarized in Theorem \ref{MainTheorem}.

+\begin{theorem} $\forall\ 0 < \delta < 0.5$ and $\forall\epsilon, \epsilon' > 0$, there exists a number $T$, a domain, and a Bayesian inference problem for which a single sample from the posterior distribution is $(\epsilon, \delta)$ differentially private.
+However, performing approximate sampling by running SGLD for $T$ steps is not $(\epsilon', \delta)$ differentially private. \end{theorem} The Bayesian inference problem, mentioned in Theorem \ref{MainTheorem}, refers to sampling from the posterior for a dataset and a model defined by likelihood and prior distributions.
+The specific model and dataset we will analyse in our work are defined in eq. \ref{LinearModel} and eq. \ref{eq-Domain}, respectively.

+An example of the behavior described by the theorem is depicted in Fig. \ref{fig::sgld-figure}.
+In this case, given the model defined in eq. \ref{LinearModel} and the domain defined in eq. \ref{eq-Domain}, a single sample from the posterior is $(\epsilon = 0.5, \delta=0.001)$ DP; however, approximate sampling from the posterior by running SGLD for $48$ epochs ($T=48\cdot\text{ dataset size}$) is not $(\epsilon'=38, \delta=0.001)$ DP (further details for the figure are provided below).

-\begin{theorem} $\forall\ \delta < 0.5, \epsilon, \epsilon'$ there exist a domain and Bayesian inference problem where a single sample from the posterior distribution is $(\epsilon, \delta)$ differentially private, but when performing approximate sampling by running SGLD there is a number of steps $T$ such that sampling from SGLD after $T$ iterations is not $(\epsilon'', \delta)$ differentially private for any $\epsilon'' < \epsilon'$. \end{theorem} As $\epsilon'$ can be as big as desired, and $\epsilon$ can be as small as desired, a corollary of Theorem \ref{MainTheorem} is that posterior privacy can not be used to guarantee privacy in the interim region since we could always find a problem for which the posterior is $(\epsilon, \delta)$ differentially private, but there will be some step in which SGLD will result in unbounded loss of privacy.
+As Theorem \ref{MainTheorem} allows $\epsilon'$ to be as big as desired and $\epsilon$ to be as small as desired, a corollary of Theorem \ref{MainTheorem} is that we could always find a problem for which the posterior is $(\epsilon, \delta)$ differentially private, but there will be a step in which SGLD will result in an unbounded loss of privacy.
+Therefore, SGLD alone can not provide any privacy guarantees in the interim region, even if the posterior is private.

+Theorem \ref{MainTheorem} is presented and proved for a fixed and equal $\delta$ for both the posterior and the SGLD privacy analysis.
+This is done for simplicity; however, the proof could be augmented to prove a lower bound on SGLD privacy for all $\epsilon' > 0$ and $0 < \delta' < 0.25$ (i.e., approximately sampling via SGLD is not $(\epsilon', \delta')$-DP for all $\epsilon' > 0$ and $0 < \delta' < 0.25$).

-To prove our theorem we consider Bayesian regression problem for a linear model with Gaussian noise as defined in eq. \ref{LinearModel} on domain $\mathcal{D}$ defined in eq. \ref{eq-Domain}.
+To prove our theorem, we consider a Bayesian regression problem for a 1D linear model with Gaussian noise, as defined in eq. \ref{LinearModel}.